Editor's Note: This article was presented to seven law enforcement agencies that were developing predictive policing programs.

 Pitfall #3: Assuming One Method Works Best for All Problems

 In 2006, researchers examined how the most commonly used prediction methods performed head-to-head.
 They looked at 11 datasets covering a variety of prediction tasks and measured each method's accuracy.
 The researchers found that the more modern methods of boosting and random forests consistently performed best, whereas linear regression — well over 70 years old and by far the most widely used method — did not fare well.
 (See Figure 2.)
 Note that decision trees, the method used in the Supreme Court example, is also near the bottom of the list, suggesting that even better accuracy in predicting case outcomes is possible.
-The University of Pennsylvania team working with Philadelphia's Adult Probation and Parole Department to predict probationers at high risk of violent crime opted for random forests.
+The University of Pennsylvania team working with Philadelphia's Adult Probation and Parole Department to predict those on probation who are at high risk of violent crime opted for random forests.
 (See "Predicting Recidivism Risk: New Tool in Philadelphia Shows Great Promise.")

 However, the researchers who compared these prediction methods also found that the best-performing method for any particular dataset varied.
 This means that analysts cannot fall in love with a single model — depending on the particular prediction problem, their preferred method might not be the best fit.